GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 # needs to be created once, and can be reused for multiple requests.
 After
 # completing all of your requests, call the "__exit__" method on the client to
 # safely clean up any remaining background resources.
 Alternatively, use the
 # client as a context amnager.
+A single client can be shared across multiple threads.
+# In multiprocessing scenarios, create client instances after forking.
 with dlp_v2.DlpServiceClient() as dlp_client:
     # make a request with the client
 {{< /tab >}}